About my research

 The image above shows the distribution of various IS families across prokaryotic genomes.

-This animation shows the dynamics of IS-mediated mutations in the Long-Term Evolution Experiment.
+This animation shows the dynamics of IS-mediated mutations in the different bacterial populations from the Long-Term Evolution Experiment.
+Each circle is a map of the genome that shows where IS elements inserted in that population.

 About me

 In my spare time, I do amateur photography (you can see a few samples here).
-I also play the violin (and sometimes the saxophone, much to my neighbour’s dismay) and watch a lot of movies (not necessarily good ones).
+I also play the saxophone with the Contrefa’son and I’m an aikidoka.